patrick-blaser/patrick-blaser.github.com/CV.md

 # Dr. Patrick Blaser

-# Post-Doctoral Research Assistant
+## Post-Doctoral Research Assistant

-at University of Lausanne (Switzerland), Faculty of Geosciences and Environment, Institute of Earth Sciences,
+at University of Lausanne (Switzerland)

+Faculty of Geosciences and Environment

+Institute of Earth Sciences
-Section for *Paleoenvironment, Evolution of Life and Ocean Dynamics*, *Laboratory for Biogeochemical Oceanography Across Time* *(BOAT)*
+Section for *Paleoenvironment, Evolution of Life and Ocean Dynamics*

+*Laboratory for Biogeochemical Oceanography Across Time* *(BOAT)*